cemathey/hll-rcon-log-analyzer/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+# Important!
+You need to put column headers in your log files for now, `event_time,type,player1_name,player1_id,player2_name,player2_id,content,server,weapon` needs to be the first row.

 # hll-rcon-log-analyzer

 A tool to analyze Hell Let Loose RCON logs to identify interesting or suspicious behavior such as admin camera abuse.
 Only admin camera abuse is currently implemented.